zhubonan/aiida-castep/docs/source/user_guide/workflows.rst

 This workflow is for geometry optimization and will run the base work chain until the structure is fully relaxed, or limit of iterations is reached.
+The mode of operation can be chosen via the ``relax_mode`` key that goes undet ``relax_options`` input node.
+The default operating mode, ``reuse``, is to use the output structure of the finished ``CastepBaseWorkChain`` as the input structure and reuse the previous check file.
+When set to ``continuation``, the next CASTEP will be launch as a continuation of the previous one with same internel parameters.
+Reusing can be turned off completely by setting the value to ``structure``.
+1/

 CastepAlterRelaxWorkChain
 -------------------------

-This is a variant of the ``CasteRelaxWorkChain`` such that the cell constraints are turned on and off for each iteration.
+This is a variant of the ``CasteRelaxWorkChain`` such that the cell constraints can be turned on and off for each iteration.
 This is to tackle slow convergence issues when the cell is partially constrained.